jdevfullstack-tutorials/github-for-non-code-writers/README.md

 still preserve the original form.
 When we say annotations, you
-are telling that there are certain formats for your documents, for example, a certain word will be bold when printed
+are telling that there are certain styles that should be applied to some words, phrases or even the exact format of your document, for example, a certain word will be bold when printed.
-/ rendered.
-Another example, to organize a document, you'll be using headings.
+Another example, to organize
+a document, you'll be using headings.
 You simple add an `#` before the title so that it will be rendered as the title or Heading Level 1.
 Use two `##` for a second level headings.
+(In short, how your plaintext document will be rendered exactly the way you want it.)
 As you can see, you still preserve the plaintext format.